NethermindEth/el-node-spec/docs/docs/introduction.md

 ### SHOULD

 The term "**SHOULD**" in this documentation indicates a strong recommendation.
 While not an absolute requirement like "**MUST**", following a "**SHOULD**" directive is highly advised to achieve the best possible experience or outcome.
-Ignoring a "**SHOULD**" guideline might not break the AVS or the AVS setup wizard, but it could lead to suboptimal results or missed opportunities for enhanced functionality.
+Ignoring a "**SHOULD**" guideline might not break the AVS, but it could lead to suboptimal results or missed opportunities for enhanced functionality.

 Example Usage: